OpenNMS/helm-charts/README.md

 === Plugins

-If you plan to use the TSS Cortex plugin, the current solution will download the KAR file from GitHub every time the containers start.
-If your cluster doesn't have internet access, you must build custom images with the KAR file.

 For the ALEC KAR plugin, the latest release will be fetched from GitHub like the TSS Cortex Plugin above unless `alecImage` is set, in which case it will be loaded from the specified Docker image.

 === External dependencies